White Buses: Negotiations with Germany

-Felix Kersten, the personal doctor of Nazi Germany's Reichsführer Heinrich Himmler, set the table for the release of internees in German concentration camps.
+Felix Kersten, the personal physical-therapist of Nazi Germany's Reichsführer Heinrich Himmler, set the table for the release of internees in German concentration camps.
 Kersten, resident in Sweden, had previously negotiated with Himmler for the release of several internees in concentration camps and had discussed the ways and means of ensuring the safety of Danish and Norwegians internees with both Norwegian diplomat Ditleff and Himmler.

 On 5 February 1945, Ditleff proposed officially that Sweden undertake a rescue mission for people interned in German concentration camps and send a delegation to Germany to negotiate the rescue mission.
 The Swedish Foreign Ministry approved the plan on 10 February, designating diplomat Folke Bernadotte to initiate talks with Nazi Germany to "attempt to obtain the release of Norwegian and Danish internees in Germany and their transportation to Sweden or Denmark."
 As Germany faced imminent defeat by the Allied forces, the Swedes feared that the Germans might liquidate all prisoners in their concentration camps.
 From 17 to 21 February, Bernadotte met with senior Nazi officials including Himmler.
 Bernadotte alluded to the possibility that neutral Sweden might not remain neutral, implying that Sweden might enter the war on the Allied side if relations between the two countries did not improve.
 That argument had weight, as Sweden was the major supplier of iron ore to Germany.
 With defeat nearly certain for Germany, Himmler was attempting to ingratiate himself with the Allies and neutral states such as Sweden.
 Himmler and other German officials agreed in principle to the rescue operation which foresaw that all Norwegian and Danish prisoners of the Germans would be gathered together in one camp for their safety and meeting their humanitarian needs.
 Himmler estimated the Danish and Norwegian prisoners numbered 2,000 to 3,000; Bernadotte had evidence they numbered 13,000.
 The Germans said that all resources for the operation must come from Sweden and the Swedish Red Cross.
 Himmler also demanded that there be no publicity about the operation as Adolf Hitler was opposed to prisoner releases.

 Parallel with Bernadotte's attempts, Danish authorities – especially the Danish ambassador in Berlin, Otto Carl Mohr – tried to secure the release of more Danish prisoners.
 Swedish and Danish aims differed slightly.
 The Swedes negotiated with Himmler and Schellenberg and concentrated on gathering the prisoners in Neuengamme.
 The Danes negotiated with Kaltenbrunner and tried to secure permission to have the prisoners released, or possibly interned in Denmark.
 On 12 March the Danes obtained permission for three transports and until 21 March a total of 262 Danish prisoners of various categories were moved back to Denmark using Danish vehicles.
 From 21 March there was a break in Danish transports and the Swedes took over.